scala/docs.scala-lang/_overviews/scala-book/classes.md

                   ^
 ```

 >Tip: If you use Scala to write OOP code, create your fields as `var` fields so you can mutate them.
-When you write FP code with Scala, you’ll general use *case classes* instead of classes like this.
+When you write FP code with Scala, you’ll generally use *case classes* instead of classes like this.
 (More on this later.)